stevencombs/retrocombs.github.io/_posts/2019/2019-06-02-set-up-ender3.md

 ![New red spool of material](/images/posts/2019-06-02-set-up-ender3/03.jpg)

-Place the spool on the spool holder and be careful to not let the spool unwind on itself (which it almost did).
-Time to pull slightly enough filament off the roll so I can cut the end of the filament at a 45 degree angle.
+Place the spool on the holder and be careful to not let the spool unwind on itself (which it almost did).
+Time to pull slightly enough filament off the roll so I can cut the end of the filament at a 45° angle.
 I get to use those nifty cutters supplied with 3D printer.

 ![Cutting the material](/images/posts/2019-06-02-set-up-ender3/04.jpg)

-This next part appears a little tricky and the video is spouting out a bunch of terms like extruder lever, filament hole, extruder wheel, idler bearing, and PTFE tube!
+This next part appears tricky and the video is spouting out a bunch of terms like extruder lever, filament hole, extruder wheel, idler bearing, and PTFE tube!
 Problem is, the video doesn't show these items up close so I have no idea what the presenter is talking about.
 I'll give it a shot anyway.
 The premise seems to be; just push the filament through the tube until molten material comes out of the print head and on to the build surface.

 ![Feeding the material](/images/posts/2019-06-02-set-up-ender3/05.jpg)